AlexxNica/closure-compiler-npm/README.md

   ]
 ```

-- Input files should not be specified via build tools when passing an array of option flags.
-Instead, you should use compilation flags as you would, directly.
+When an array of flags is passed, the input files should not be specified via the build tools,
+but rather as compilation flags directly.

 Some shells (Windows, in particular) try to do an expansion on globs rather than passing the string on to the compiler.
 To prevent this, you should quote certain arguments like so: